“There’s power in looking silly and not caring that you do.”-Amy Poehler

 As the head writer for a variety show titled TGS with Tracy Jordan, Liz found herself constantly dealing with the antics of her two leads: a narcissistic D-Lister named Jenna and the show’s irresponsible and self-absorbed Tracy Jordan.
 One of her closest confidants was the head of the network, Jack Donaghy.
-After series of disastrous relationships, Liz finally married hot dog vendor, Criss, to increase her chances at adoption.
-Although her show got cancelled, she and Criss became parents to a set of inter-racial twins, who eerily resembled Tracy and Jenna.
+After a series of disastrous relationships, Liz finally married a hot dog vendor, Criss, to increase her chances of adoption.
+Although her show got canceled, she and Criss became parents to a set of interracial twins, who eerily resembled Tracy and Jenna.

 #7 Roseanne Conner, Roseanne

 Snarky and sarcastic, Roseanne Conner worked a series of blue-collar jobs.
-She would openly insult both her bosses.
+She would openly insult both of her bosses.
 Married to her high-school sweetheart, Dan, the two showed their affection for one another through good-natured bickering.
-Roseanne encouraged and supported her kids in many of their endeavors, and tried to use humor to diffuse any conflict or sensitive situation such as when her daughter, Becky, farted audibly in class, and when she found out that her son was masturbating enthusiastically.
+Roseanne encouraged and supported her kids in many of their endeavors and tried to use humor to diffuse any conflict or sensitive situation, such as when her daughter, Becky, farted audibly in class and when she found out that her son was masturbating enthusiastically.

 #6 Edith Bunker, All in the Family

 Edith was far more tolerant of different races, religions, and lifestyles than her husband.
 Edith wasn’t known so much for having a catchphrase but is often remembered for the shrill “Oh, Aaaaaaaaaarchi” she used to address her husband.
 In a show where characters had very extreme viewpoints, Edith helped people think in terms of moderation.
 Archie would call his wife a “dingbat” and would tell her to “stifle it.”